-For long-term value, Tyvek® weather barriers provide protection without the trade-off between water resistance and vapour permeability, unlike perforated wraps.
+For long-term value, Tyvek® weather barriers provide protection without the trade-off between water resistance and vapor permeability, unlike perforated wraps

 The leading perforated wraps on the market today are made of a coarse, woven polypropylene slit film.
 This weave structure is inherently poor for resisting air and water infiltration.
 To address this weakness, a thin polypropylene film coating is added to seal the breaches and lock the weave in place.

-These holes do allow a certain amount of moisture vapour to pass through.
+These holes do allow a certain amount of moisture vapor to pass through.
 But the tradeoff is that they also compromise the wrap’s ability to resist air and water penetration.
-This is the perennial dilemma of perforated house wraps: there is always a trade-off between air resistance and water resistance on one hand, and moisture vapour permeability on the other.
+This is the perennial dilemma of perforated house wraps: there is always a trade-off between air resistance and water resistance on one hand, and moisture vapor permeability on the other.